OMGrant/script.parsec/README.md

   * Long pressing the OK/enter key on your remote.
   * Pressing letter C on a keyboard.
   * Right-clicking with the mouse.

+## First Time Setup
+1. You can find this addon in the *Programs* menu of OSMC's home menu. *(Similar location in Kodi)*
+1. On first launch, Parsec will ask you to enter your username and password.<br /> You'll need to connect a USB keyboard in order to enter this in.
+1. Parsec will then ask you if you want to save this information.<br />
+I reccomend doing so so that you won't have to do so again each time you launch Parsec from the addon addon.

 ## Known Bugs
 * Not sure if all client side configurations are working properly.
 Server side resolution hasn't appered to work but might be due to a limitation in Parsec itself.